 - You receive a contact out of the blue asking you to 'help' someone from another country transfer money out of their country (e.g. Nigeria, Sierra Leone or Iraq).

-- The request includes a long and often sad story about why the money cannot be transferred by the rightful owner.
+The request includes a long and often sad story about why the money cannot be transferred by the owner.
+This typically involves some type of conflict or inheritance and they may want to move the money straight into your account.

-- You are offered a financial reward for helping them access their 'trapped' funds.
+You are offered a financial reward, such as a share in the amount, for helping them access their 'trapped' funds.
 The amount of money to be transferred, and the payment that the scammer promises to you if you help, is usually very large.

-- Never send money or give credit card details, online account details or copies of personal documents to anyone you don’t know or trust and never by email.
+- Never send money or give credit card details, online account details or copies of personal documents to anyone you don’t know or trust.

 - Do not agree to transfer money for someone else.
 Money laundering is a criminal offence.